Content on this page was generated by AI and has not been manually reviewed.

 How many devices can Browsec VPN cover?

 This varies by plan and whether you’re using the browser extension vs. a full app.
 Browser extensions typically cover the browser where the extension is installed, not necessarily every app on the device.
-Edge浏览器vpn: Edge browser VPN guide for Windows, Edge extensions, setup, best providers, and privacy tips

 Can Browsec unblock Netflix or other streaming services?

 Browsec can work for some streaming testing scenarios, but it’s less reliable than premium VPNs designed specifically for streaming.
 Expect occasional blocks or lower quality streams.
+India vpn chrome free: the ultimate guide to free and paid Chrome VPNs for India users in 2026

 Does Browsec keep logs?